joshua-williams/elegant/Writerside/topics/Elegant-Getting-Started.md

 ```

 #### Building Queries
-The Elegant `all` method will return all the results in the model's table.
-However, since each Elegant model serves as a [query builder](Query-Builder.md), you may add additional constraints to queries and then invoke the `get` method to retrieve the results:
+The `all` method returns every record from the model's table.
+Since Elegant models function as query builders, you can chain additional conditions onto your queries before calling the get method to fetch the results:

 ```typescript
 Users